EF86 TUBE GUITAR AMPLIFIER – BACKGROUND

 I love the playability of the SS-15 and the tone but really don’t like the ivory binding on the neck (love the ebony neck and 1.75” nut width) nor do I like the orangish poly gloss finish on the body as well as the neck.
 So in reality, this guitar is close to the tone that’s in my head than I’ve found before but still not perfect.
 However, it is what I have and I’ll use it until maybe, I find the one that is really mine.

 When choosing an instrument, the guitar amp played through and the speaker the amp plays through are critical to create the type of sound quality and ultimate tone.
-These two selections are just as important as is choosing the guitar that I would ideally like to use.
+These two selections are just as important as is choosing the guitar.

 Currently, I”m using two different amps to develop this build..
 One is the Quilter ToneBlock 202 that I use as a reality check on my second custom guitar amp and the one I’m really interested in perfecting, the EF86 amp.
 The EF86 amplifier is an all tube guitar amplifier that you won’t find for sale anywhere else and it provides the best clean tone I’ve ever heard.
 That was and is one of my main goals for building this amplifier.

 The Quilter amp I have is uniform and has a beauty in that it can play most every fret on my guitar in a linear fashion without adding tube distortion that might make a particular fret or string strong or weak.
 It’s perfect for creating exacting technical playing but after a few minutes of use, it becomes emotionally boring.